The Duellists: Final Duel 1816

 After learning of d'Hubert's promotion in the new French Army, an incensed Feraud sends two of his former officers to d'Hubert's estate with a challenge for a pistol duel.
 Reluctantly, d'Hubert agrees.
 The next day the two men meet in a field near the ruins of a castle.
 Each man is armed with two single-shot pistols to be fired at will.

 After some solitary wandering, the men unknowingly end up within 50 feet of each other.
 Feraud sees d'Hubert and fires his first shot, missing.
 D'Hubert plays dead for a moment, coaxing Feraud to fire his second shot, which also misses.
 D'Hubert's own first shot misses Feraud, but he now has his opponent at point blank range with the only remaining loaded pistol.
 D'Hubert calmly stands and takes aim while Feraud screams "Go on.
 Kill me!".

-As d'Hubert calmly walks home, he is heard in voiceover telling Feraud that, by all rights and honor, he now owns Feraud's life.
+After d'Hubert calmly walks home, he is heard in voiceover telling Feraud that, by all rights and honor, he now owns Feraud's life.
 D'Hubert tells Feraud that as such, he will simply declare Feraud dead, and that in all future matters concerning the two of them, Feraud shall conduct himself as a dead man and never challenge d'Hubert to another duel or bother his family.
 D'Hubert returns to his home and pregnant wife to live out the rest of his days in peace.
 Feraud, on the other hand, returns to his solitary provincial imprisonment, walking disconsolately through the woods, never again to pursue his obsession of dueling.